 No, Perches, Please!

-Perches attract sparrows, which compete with songbirds, and they sometimes even kill them.
-Hence, you should never install perches on birdhouses.
+Perches attract sparrows, which compete with songbirds, and they sometimes even kill them, so you should never install perches on birdhouses.

 Use Coatings With Caution